 A New Life in New York

-Elmwood is one of the lucky ones.
+Elwood is one of the lucky ones.
 He has bad dreams and PTSD but has built a life for himself.
 He has a successful company and a wife, a good relationship.
 But his wife knows little of his past.

 Going Full Circle

 Turner goes back to Tallahassee alone.
-NIckel has been closed for three years.
+Nickel has been closed for three years.
 He is not sure if he will be arrested or what will happen but he decides to be the voice of the black boys; the other ex-student speaking out are white Nickel boys.

 We come full circle.
-As a young boy in the Richmond Hotel’s kitchen, every time the dining room door opened, Elmwood would check for a black person in there.
+As a young boy in the Richmond Hotel’s kitchen, every time the dining room door opened, Elwood would check for a black person in there.
 He never got to see it happen.
 But on Turner’s return to Florida, he stays at the Radisson, built on the foundation of the Richmond Hotel.
 The story ends with him having dinner there.
 He’s too tired to realize he’s heard the name of that hotel before.